 Winner - I guess the score is tied right now because Campaign Monitor gets this round.

-Campaign Monitor vs Mailchimp - It's Time to Report
+Campaign Monitor vs Mailchimp - Which has better reports?

 And it gives you other things like geo-location tracking, shows you your email level of success between different providers, and they have this tracking for eCommerce businesses as well.